Choosing a primary care provider

-Primary care is usually provided in an outpatient setting.
+Primary care is most often provided in an outpatient setting.
 However, if you are admitted to the hospital, your PCP may assist in or direct your care, depending on the circumstances.

-Having a primary care provider can give you a trusting, ongoing relationship with one medical professional over time.
+Having a PCP can give you a trusting, ongoing relationship with one medical professional over time.
 You can choose from several different types of PCPs:

-Nurse practitioners (NP) and physician assistants (PA) -- practitioners who go through a different training and certification process than doctors.
-They may be your key contact in some practices.
+- Nurse practitioners (NP) and physician assistants (PA): Practitioners who go through a different training and certification process than doctors.
+They may be your PCP in some practices.